 - Now that you’ve completed the France work visa application process, it’s time to await the judgment of the Embassy or Consulate.

-A France work visa usually takes 15 to 20 working days once all the required paperwork is submitted to the French Embassy or Consulate.
+A France Work Visa for Indians usually takes 15 to 20 working days once all the required paperwork is submitted to the French Embassy or Consulate.
 However, depending on the type of work visa you have filed for the processing period may differ.

 Also Read: Universities in France Accepting GRE

 When to Apply?

 You can apply for a work visa in France In India up to three months before your scheduled travel date.
 This will give you enough time to complete all of your paperwork and make other necessary arrangements.

 The Visa de long séjour etudes or long-stay Visa for France costs EUR 50 (4,315 INR) for students applying for Bachelor’s/Master’s/Research Courses.
 Even if you are applying for a dual course or participating in a student exchange program, the fee stays the same.

 Along with this base fee, you will also have to provide a visa processing fee which costs EUR 50(4,315 INR) more, along with the VFS service fees, which amount to INR 1,467 (taxes included).
 Because the exchange rate can alter the price, it’s always a good idea to double-check the price with the embassy/consulate before applying.